gciatto/eass23-cl-in-mas-exercises/README.md

 ### Order of exercises

-1. Exercise 1 in `./exercise-1` is about terms
+* Exercise 1 in `./exercise-1` is about terms
-    - 101 for terms' creation and usage in 2P-Kt
+    - __goal__: practice with the creation and usage of terms in 2P-Kt

-2. Exercise 2 in `./exercise-2` is about the Herbrand universe
+* Exercise 2 in `./exercise-2` is about the Herbrand universe
+    - __goal__: write a lazy algorithm for computing the Herbrand universe corresponding to some given set of functors and their corresponding arities
     - advanced, **optional**

-3. Exercise 3 in `./exercise-3` is about Horn clauses
+* Exercise 3 in `./exercise-3` is about Horn clauses
-   - 101 for clauses' creation and usage in 2P-Kt
+    - __goal__: practice with the creation and usage of clauses in 2P-Kt

-4. Exercise 4 in `./exercise-4` is about the manipulation of both terms and clauses
+* Exercise 4 in `./exercise-4` is about the manipulation of both terms and clauses
+    - __goal__: write an algorithm aimed at analysing any given theory of logic rules and facts, in order to detect the sets of functors, predicate names, and variables names therein contained
     - advanced, **optional**

+* Exercise 5 in `./exercise-5` is about substitutions
+    - __goal__: practice with the creation and usage of substitutions in 2P-Kt

+* Exercise 6 in `./exercise-6` is about unification
+    - __goal__: practice with the exploitation of unification in 2P-Kt

+* Exercise 7 in `./exercise-7` is about clauses retrieval from theories, via unification
+    - __goal__: practice with the exploitation of unification as a means to query theories

-5. Exercise 5 in `./exercise-5` is about the manipulation of logic theories
+* Exercise 8 in `./exercise-8` is about the manipulation of logic theories
+    - __goal__: write an algorithm aimed at relationalising any logic theory in propositional form
+    - advanced, **optional**

+* Exercise 9 in `./exercise-9` is about resolution
+    - __goal__: exploit 2P-Kt functionalities to implement pure logic solvers, leveraging on various proof-tree exploration strategies
+    - advanced

+* Exercise 10 in `./exercise-10` is about resolution with side effects
+    - __goal__: extend the logic solver from exercise 9 to support Prolog-like meta predicates such as:
+      + `not(P)` which fails if predicate `P` is true
+      + `assert(C)` which adds clause `C` to the solver's knowledge base
+      + `retract(C)` which removes clause `C` from the solver's knowledge base
+      + `is(X, E)` which assigns to variable `X` the value attained by evaluating expression `E`
     - advanced, **optional**

 ### Workflow